oneapi-src/oneDPL/documentation/library_guide/kernel_templates/kernel_configuration.rst

 ####################

-All API on this section reside in ``oneapi::dpl::experimental::kt`` namespace and are available through inclusion of ``oneapi/dpl/experimental/kernel_templates`` header file This namespace is omitted in the rest of the page, while the nested namespaces are specified.
+All API on this section reside in ``oneapi::dpl::experimental::kt`` namespace and are available through inclusion of ``oneapi/dpl/experimental/kernel_templates`` header file.
+This namespace is omitted in the rest of the page, while the nested namespaces are specified.

 --------------------------